Is the Digital SAT Easier or Harder Than the Paper Version?

 Change #5: SAT Scoring

-The score students earn on the digital SAT are calculated based on two factors: the difficulty level of questions they were given and the number of questions answered correctly.
+The scores students earn on the digital SAT are calculated based on two factors: the difficulty level of questions they were given and the number of questions answered correctly.
 The goal is for students’ scores to more accurately reflect their knowledge and skill levels.

 body-take-it-easy-cc0